rafikdraoui/couleurs.vim/README.md

 This is tailored to my personal needs, and is liable to change at any time, so it probably isn't a good idea to install this as a plugin.
 But it's very easy to use it as a template for your own color scheme!
-It should only be a matter of forking the repository, adjusting highlights in the YAML configuration, and running `generate_colorschemes.py` to regenerate the color schemes.
+It should only be a matter of forking the repository, adjusting highlights in the TOML configuration, and running `generate_colorschemes.py` to regenerate the color schemes.

 [gruvbox]: https://github.com/morhetz/gruvbox
 [gruvbox-custom]: https://github.com/rafikdraoui/gruvbox-custom